This ERP Dictionary provides you with ERP vocabulary.

 Bill Of Resources

-A blanket order is a longterm commitment to a supplier for material against short-term releases will be generated to satisfy requirements.
+A blanket order is a long-term commitment to a supplier for material against short-term releases that will be generated to satisfy requirements.

 An operation scheduling technique where each operation is allowed a “block” of time, such as a day or a week.